rishabh-vij/Neural_Style_transfer/README.md

 ## Overview

-Given a coneten image and a style image this art generation model can then blend the style in the content image and create new artistic pieces.
+Given a content image and a style image this art generation model can then blend the style in the content image and create new artistic pieces.